top of page

 If you place a value in the Alternate Author field on a post/edit page, the Author Bio Block will also be suppressed because the author of the post will be assumed to be someone other than the standard author set up in the Author Bio menu.

-Why should you add an author bio block?
+Why should you add an author page?

 SEO Value

-Linking Opportunities You can include a link to the author's LinkedIn profile or other content they’ve written, which enhances site structure and encourages deeper engagement.
+2. Linking Opportunities You can include a link to the author's LinkedIn profile or other content they’ve written, which enhances site structure and encourages deeper engagement.

-Brand Signals When the same author appears consistently across high-quality content, it strengthens the brand’s topical authority in Google's eyes, especially if that person is also active on LinkedIn or has a personal brand.
+3. Brand Signals When the same author appears consistently across high-quality content, it strengthens the brand’s topical authority in Google's eyes, especially if that person is also active on LinkedIn or has a personal brand.

 Trust + Engagement Benefits

-Humanizes the Content Readers are more likely to trust and connect with content that has a face and a name behind it.
+1. Humanizes the Content Readers are more likely to trust and connect with content that has a face and a name behind it.
 This can increase time on site.

-Establishes Thought Leadership A strong author bio reinforces that the insights come from someone with real experience, making the content more persuasive and valuable, especially in B2B contexts like CRM or ERP software.
+2. Establishes Thought Leadership A strong author bio reinforces that the insights come from someone with real experience, making the content more persuasive and valuable, especially in B2B contexts like CRM or ERP software.

-An author bio builds trust, enhances Google’s perception of your site’s authority, and supports user engagement, all of which are positive SEO signals that can help your blog rank better and convert more readers.
+An author page builds trust, enhances Google’s perception of your site’s authority, and supports user engagement, all of which are positive SEO signals that can help your blog rank better and convert more readers.

 If you need assistance, please book a call.